-An op amp pair can be used to directly couple a differential signal to one of the analog input pairs of the AD7934-6.
-The circuit configurations in Figure 27 and Figure 28 show how a dual op amp can be used to convert a single-ended signal into a differential signal for both a bipolar and unipolar input signal, respectively.
+An op amp pair can be used to directly couple a differential signal to one of the analog input pairs of the AD7938-6.
+The circuit configurations shown in Figure 27 and Figure 28 show how a dual op amp can be used to convert a single-ended signal into a differential signal for both a bipolar and unipolar input signal, respectively.

 The voltage applied to Point A sets up the common-mode voltage.
-In both diagrams, it is connected in some way to the reference, but any value in the common-mode range can be input to set up the common mode.
-A suitable dual op amp for use in this configuration to provide differential drive to the AD7934-6 is the AD8022.
+In both diagrams, it is connected in some way to the reference, but any value in the common-mode range can be input here to set up the common mode.
+A suitable dual op amp that can be used in this configuration to provide differential drive to the AD7938-6 is the AD8022.

 It is advisable to take care when choosing the op amp; the selection depends on the required power supply and system performance objectives.
 The driver circuits in Figure 27 and Figure 28 are optimized for dc coupling applications requiring best distortion performance.

-The circuit configuration in Figure 27 converts and level shifts a single-ended, ground-referenced, bipolar signal to a differential signal centered at the $V{\text{REF}}$ level of the ADC.
+The differential op amp driver circuit in Figure 27 is configured to convert and level shift a single-ended, ground-referenced (bipolar) signal to a differential signal centered at the V{REF} level of the ADC.

 The circuit configuration shown in Figure 28 converts a unipolar, single-ended signal into a differential signal.